Frequently Asked Questions

 - If you hope to move from a room with a roommate, first try communicating with your roommate about your shared space and what you both need for a positive living environment.
 Consider what you completed on the Roommate Contract and how you can identify steps to create a better shared living space.
 These conversations are important when preparing for your meeting with your Residence Life staff.

 - Complete the Room Change form and set-up a meeting with your Head Resident, House Coordinator, or House Community Advisor (if your HR is not available).
 Adas will meet with the Apartment Manager.
 In this meeting you will identify next steps which could be mediation with a roommate or gain a better understanding about your request to move.

-- Once approved by Res Life staff, you will set-up a meeting with your Area Coordinator or attend their open hours.
-Your Res Life staff will confirm with the Area Coordinator that they approved your request and the Area Coordinator must provide final confirmation.
+- We also encourage you to set-up a consultation meeting with your Area Coordinator or attend their open hours.
 This conversation will help clarify questions, better understand your request, and confirm final decisions.

-- The request will then be sent to the Assistant Director of Residence Life who will find the best possible option for you.
+- When you submit your Room Change Request Form, it will then be placed on a waiting list for the Assistant Director of Residence Life who will find the best possible option for you.
 The length of time between when your form is submitted and if/when you receive an offer varies by the individual.
 Open rooms are constantly in flux so please be patient with the process!
 You do not forfeit your room by completing a Room Change Form or going through the process.
 You can always stay in your room.
 If you deny a room change offer then we move onto the next requests first before we provide another room offer to you.